5,999

 Altitude Gain: 2,656 ft

 We will start our day with a warm breakfast and then prepare for the trek to Gui.
-Click the photo on the Dayara Bugyal entry point and start towards Gui.
+Click the photo on the Dayara Bugyal Trek entry point and start towards Gui.
 In between you will find Nag Devta temple, Water Point, and a tree dedicated to Naag Devta, where locals and trekkers stick their coins and offer several religious assets.

 The 5 kilometer trek through lush green forests, which offers a close view of the local flora and fauna.
 The forest area gets beautiful and colorful during the Spring season.
 The rhododendron forests are in full bloom during spring offering trekkers a very relaxing journey.